-You've probably heard people say: "Cash is king!"
-You've also probably heard a friend tell about how they missed out on a great home due to a cash buyer, or unfortunately lost out yourself.
+I’m sure you’ve heard people say: "Cash is king!"
+You've also probably heard from friends about how they missed out on a great home due to a cash buyer, or lost out yourself.

-But what makes a cash offer so great, and what are the best ways to compete against it if you're borrowing money?
+What makes a cash offer so great?
+And how do you compete against it if you're borrowing money?

 Time And Risk